UniversalDependencies/UD_Icelandic-IcePaHC/README.md

 # Summary

-...
+UD_Icelandic-IcePaHC is a conversion of the Icelandic Parsed Historical Corpus (IcePaHC) to the Universal Dependencies scheme %...
 1-2 sentences (see [release checklist](http://universaldependencies.org/release_checklist.html#the-readme-file) for README guidelines) ...

 # Introduction